 During our inspection we looked at examples of information available to patients.
-We saw that the practice waiting area displayed a variety of information including the practice patient information leaflet.
-This explained opening hours, emergency 'out of hours' contact details and arrangements and how to make a complaint.
-The practice web site also contained useful information to patients such as treatment costs and how to provide feedback to the practice.
+We saw that the practice waiting area displayed a variety of information.
+These explained opening hours, emergency 'out of hours' contact details and arrangements and how to make a complaint.
+The practice website also contained useful information to patients such as how to provide feedback to the practice, details of out of hours arrangements and the costs of treatment under NHS and private care.
 We observed that the appointment diaries were not overbooked and that this provided capacity each day for patients with dental pain to be fitted into urgent slots for each dentist.
-The dentist decided how long a patient's appointment needed to be and took into account any special circumstances such as whether a patient was very nervous, had a disability and the level of complexity of treatment.
+The dentists decided how long a patient's appointment needed to be and took into account any special circumstances such as whether a patient was very nervous, had a disability and the level of complexity of treatment.